What is fostering?

-Fostering can mean taking in a child for a couple of nights, caring for a child for several months, or even having a child living with you for many years.
+Fostering can mean taking in and caring for a child or a young person for a couple of nights, several months, or many years.
 See the different kinds of fostering.

 The children and young people

 Fostered children and young people can't live at home because their parents might be ill, have a drug or alcohol problem, or going through a particularly difficult time.